About

 Charles Dickens, David Copperfield

-I studied Computer Science and Economics at BITS Pilani, where I gravitated toward systems: compilers, parallel computing, and network programming.
-Along the way I also picked up a taste for research, publishing work on ML-inspired streaming algorithms and spending time in Advanced Data Analytics and Parallel Technologies research group, mentored by Dr. Jagat Sesh Challa.
+I studied Computer Science and Economics at BITS Pilani, where I gravitated toward systems and compilers.
+Along the way I also picked up a taste for research, spending time in Advanced Data Analytics and Parallel Technologies Lab, mentored by Dr. Jagat Sesh Challa and publishing work on scalable machine learning algorithms for streaming and large-scale data.

-Outside of work, I enjoy reading books, watching films, and following technology and history.
+Outside of work, I enjoy watching films, and following global politics and world affairs.
+I am also an avid reader of history and love classical music.

 Visit coursework for more detailed information about the courses I did.